http-party/node-http-proxy/README.md

      ```
 *  **headers**: object with extra headers to be added to target requests.
 *  **proxyTimeout**: timeout (in millis) when proxy receives no response from target
+*  **binding**: object allowing for per hostname targeting / forwarding.
+Each object key specifies hostname glob.
+When the glob is matched, the options listed under the key are used by the proxy.
+To merge the base option config with a partial, domain glob specific configuration, specify _merge: true at the partial config root.
+Intended to be used with a single (port, protocol) proxy and star certificate in case SSL is needed.

 **NOTE:**
 `options.ws` and `options.ssl` are optional.